 Research & Testing

 It’s no surprise that organizations that use empathy effectively see much greater results.
 Their visitors experience more seamless interactions and have a better understanding of the organization.
-As discussed in previous articles, conducting user research should be at the top of your organization’s list when discussing UX design, as user experience cannot exist without users.
+As discussed in previous blog posts, conducting user research should be at the top of your organization’s list when discussing UX design, as user experience cannot exist without users.
 The same idea should be applied while focusing on empathy in design.
 Focus groups, A/B testing, eye tracking and other research methods can not only help organizations and designers make conclusions about the way their visitors think, but also about how they feel.